egiberne/free-quiz-app/README.md

 # freeQuizExam

-Accessibility is making your webpage easy for all people to use – even people with disabilities.
+Accessibility is making webpage easy for all people to use – even people with disabilities.
-In this course, building a quiz webpage.
+In this project, we are building a quiz webpage.
 Learning accessibility tools such as :
-* keyboard shortcuts,
+- keyboard shortcuts,
-* ARIA attributes
+- ARIA attributes
-* design best practices.
+- design best practices.

+> :information_source: **Note** This is a guided project module, completed end-to-end by following step-by-step instructions.

 ## Tech Stack

-**Client:**  HTML, CSS
+- **Client:**  HTML, CSS

-**Server:** N/A
+- **Server:** N/A

 ## Usage